What they're saying about Indy 500 qualifying - NBC Sports

 And for the NTT IndyCar Series drivers who have survived the white-knuckle terror of 240 mph at the end of the Indianapolis Motor Speedway the straightaways, it can be four laps that take 3 minutes but feel like three years.

-Tim Layden interviewed several IndyCar stars for a story and video feature about qualifying for the 107th Indy 500 this weekend as drivers prepare to go fast, turn left and hang on around the 2.5-mile oval.
+Tim Layden interviewed several IndyCar stars for a story and video feature (which you can watch above or by clicking here) about qualifying for the 107th Indy 500 this weekend as drivers prepare to go fast, turn left and hang on around the 2.5-mile oval.

 HOW TO WATCH INDY 500 QUALIFYING: Full weekend schedule, details